-We will ask you to explain your enquiry or problem, and explore possible options with you.
+We will ask you to explain your enquiry or problem, and we will then explore possible options with you.
 We might also ask you about other aspects of your situation so that we can advise you about other options for improving your finances or practical life.
 Often, we are able to tell students about options and solutions that they didn't know they were entitled to.
-In some cases, where necessary we will also explain your obligations under the law or under QMUL regulations.
+In some cases, where necessary we will also explain your obligations under the law or under Queen Mary regulations.

 There might not be a solution to your problem.
 If this happens, we will advise you about the implications of your situation and options that you might need to consider.

 The advice we give you is based on the information you give us about your situation.
 Therefore it is important that you let us know about all the relevant facts, so that we can give you accurate information.
 Much of our advice is based on rules and regulations which can change frequently, therefore the advice is correct at the time, but is subject to change.
 Our service is confidential.